emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Hissling Abilities:__
 * __Choices:__
-  * __I'm a Red One!:__ _(Cost 0)_ At the start of your journey, choose your color.
+  * __I'm a Red One!:__ At the start of your journey, choose your color.
 This choice affects elemental resistances.
 * __General Abilities:__
-  * __Small Fry:__ _(Cost 0)_ Your size is considered tiny.
+  * __Small Fry:__ Your size is considered tiny.
 You can fit into small spaces, be easily carried, and be easily thrown.
-  * __All Tuckered Out:__ _(Cost 0)_ You must sleep once every six hours, or suffer exhaustion.
+  * __All Tuckered Out:__ You must sleep once every six hours, or suffer exhaustion.
-  * __Tossed Around:__ _(Cost 0)_ You take half damage from blunt attacks, but are tossed 5 feet backward for every size larger than you your enemy is.
+  * __Tossed Around:__ You take half damage from blunt attacks, but are tossed 5 feet backward for every size larger than you your enemy is.
 Take full damage if you hit something as a result.
 * __Combat Abilities:__
-  * __Chomp Chomp:__ _(Cost 0)_ You can make a 1d4 bite attack as an offhand action.
+  * __Chomp Chomp:__ You can make a 1d4 bite attack as an offhand action.
 Once you have bitten an enemy, your jaw sets, and you won't let go until even after you are dead.
 The enemy can attempt contested dexterity checks to try to free themselves of you.
-  * __Riding High:__ _(Cost 0)_ Allies take no disadvantage while you ride them.
+  * __Riding High:__ Allies take no disadvantage while you ride them.
 You gain advantage on attacks while riding a party member.
-  * __Dig Dig Dig:__ _(Cost 0)_ You are able to burrow through earth at a rate of 1 foot per minute.
+  * __Dig Dig Dig:__ You are able to burrow through earth at a rate of 1 foot per minute.